sebasortiz1989/0ClothesShop/README.md

 - Create the shopping menu
   - Create all the images of the shopping menu, remember that it has two tabs, one for buy one for sell.
   - Open the shopping menu after interaction of the player and the shopper
-  - By default it ones in the buy tab, you can select an item, each item should be an scriptable object there.
+  - By default it once in the buy tab, you can select an item, each item should be an scriptable object there.
 It has the icon, the name and the price.
 A hidden icon should show when the items is owned buy the player.
 A hidden icon should show when the item is equiped by the player.
   - Categorize each item between Shits, Pants and Boots
   - Make the player able to select an item and to select a tab using the mouse.
   - Also the player should close the shop using escape or pressing the X icon.